cgtobi/netatmo_custom/README.md

-# netatmo_custom
+# Netatmo component

-This repo is a custom component from the beta version of the official HA netatmo component
+This repo is a custom component from the beta version of the official HA Netatmo component.